masastack/MASA.Utils/src/Extensions/Masa.Utils.Extensions.DependencyInjection/README.md

 ## Methods:

 * Extend IServiceCollection
-    * GetInstance<T>(): Get the instance of service T
+* GetInstance<TService>(): Get the instance of service T
-    * Any<T>(): Whether there is a service T, does not support generic services
+    * Any<TService>(): Whether there is a service TService, does not support generic services
+    * Any<TService, TImplementation>(): Whether there is a service whose interface is TService and whose implementation class is TImplementation
-    * Any<T>(ServiceLifetime.Singleton): Whether there is a service T with a life cycle of Singleton, which does not support generic services
+    * Any<TService>(ServiceLifetime.Singleton): Whether there is a service TService with a life cycle of Singleton (generic services are not supported)
+    * Any<TService, TImplementation>(ServiceLifetime.Singleton): Is there an interface whose life cycle is Singleton as TService and is implemented as a TImplementation service (generic services are not supported)
+    * Replace<TService>(typeof(TImplementation), ServiceLifetime.Singleton): Remove the first service with the same service type in the service collection, and add typeof(TImplementation) to the collection, the life cycle is a singleton
+    * ReplaceAll<TService>(typeof(TImplementation), ServiceLifetime.Singleton): Remove all services with the same service type in the service collection, and add typeof(TImplementation) to the collection, the life cycle is a singleton